hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `allowed` - (Optional) One or more `allowed` block as defined below.

 * `not_allowed` - (Optional) One or more `not_allowed` block as defined below.

 ---

+A `microsoft_defender` block supports the following:

+* `log_analytics_workspace_id` - (Required) Specifies the ID of the Log Analytics Workspace where the audit logs collected by Microsoft Defender should be sent to.

+---